Small start units: Goal

-By pursuing a global approach SSUs not only exploit emerging and lucrative selling markets, but also lower their costs and boost profits faster by embedding their business partner in emerging markets (see George S. Yip) into their value chain.
-SSUs take advantage out of emerging markets as well as Western markets.
-So globalization allows SSUs to become long-lasting and successful(?) business entities.
+By pursuing a global approach, SSUs not only exploit emerging and lucrative selling markets, but also lower their costs and boost profits faster by embedding their business partner in emerging markets (see George S. Yip) into their value chain.
+SSUs take advantage of emerging markets as well as Western markets.
+Thus globalization allows SSUs to become long-lasting and successful(?) business entities.